MirisWisdom/HCE/spv3/legacy/installer/cli/doc/implementation.md

 2. Computing the UTF8 bytes representation of the XML string.
 3. Compressing said UTF8 bytes using the DEFLATE algorithm.

-The `installr.bin` does not (at the moment) have any error correction or header information, for the sake of keeping it small and purposed for its sole task of persisting the Installer state.
+The `metadata.bin` does not (at the moment) have any error correction or header information, for the sake of keeping it small and purposed for its sole task of persisting the Installer state.
 It is expected that either the container file (ZIP or ISO ) for the transfer protocol (BitTorrent) will handle any potential corruption during transmission.